roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

+===

- ****** You Couldn't Handle Me Ch.
-02 ****** byTheTalkMan© "Mr. Jones."
+"Mr. Jones."
 Ms. Graham began, looking up coldly at Evan.
 "I know your answers were correct.
 But I said to use the full proof for each of your derivatives.
 I am aware there are quicker ways to do the derivatives, but we are not there yet."

  "But, I'm being penalized for being ahead of the curve."
 Evan argued.